wavemaker/docs/learn/how-tos/customizing-post-authentication-handlers.md

 ### Creating a Package Structure

 Create the package folder structure under `src/main/java`.
-If you want to name your package, see the following example:
+If you want to name your package, see the following example.

 [![](/learn/assets/Java-src-file.png)](/learn/assets/Java-src-file.png)